President Trump's Stances on Social Security and Medicare

 Trump stated in 2016 that his administration would act to "Modernize Medicare," which refers to proposals such as premium support and raising the age of Medicare eligibility.
 Trump supported repealing and replacing the Affordable Care Act (ACA), which many feared would adversely affect the Medicare provisions included in the law, such as drug benefits, improved preventive benefits and numerous Medicare savings proposals.

-During his time in office, President Trump did propose some cuts to Medicare, as reported by the New York Times — though experts said these cost reductions would not have significantly affected benefits.
-(They were not enacted by Congress).
+During his first term in office, President Trump did propose some cuts to Medicare, as reported by the New York Times — though experts agreed these cost reductions would not have significantly affected benefits.
+(Congress did not enact them).

 In 2018, then-President Trump signed these five Medicare healthcare changes into law, as reported by PBS: